Updated: Nov 6, 2020

 But wouldn’t it feel so wonderful and empowering to actually make the decision and release the weight of feeling constantly indecisive?.
 Wouldn’t it feel like you had more control of your future rather than just drifting along?
 I think you know the answer!

 So what’s the best way to finally make that decision?
+Here are some suggestions that are worth trying whether you are making big or small decisions.

 Write about it: Write out the scenario and your choices.
 Write out the pros and cons of each decision but more importantly write down how you feel about both options.
 How does it feel in your body when you imagine yourself taking Decision A or Decision B?
 Do you feel relief or excitement, or do you feel a knot in your stomach?
 Remember that making no decision is also a choice, so evaluate how you feel about not making any decision as well!